-Before you install an FAS1 into your own computer you must make sure that your computer meets these simple requirements.
+Before you install ann FAS2 into your own computer you must make sure that your computer meets these simple requirements.

-- A computer based on one of the following Intel microprocessors 486, PentiumTM, Pentium IITM or a 100% compatible processor from another vendor. - One full length, full AT height expansion slot.
-This slot must have a 16 bit ISA or EISA bus interface.
-The ISA bus interface is commonly referred to as the "AT Compatible" bus. - A second slot which is used up by the minipanel and cable that connects the Controller Card and the Potentiostat Module.
-This slot does not need to be full length or height. - Up to 18 watts of power supply capacity for each FAS1 Potentiostat.
-This is in addition to the power normally drawn by your computer and its expansion cards.
+- A computer based on one of the Pentium[TM] family of Intel microprocessors or a 100% compatible processor from another vendor. - One unobstructed, full height (11 cm) PCI expansion slots for each FAS2 in the system.
+Each slot must be capable of accepting a 26 cm long (10 inch) card. - A second slot which is used up by the mini-panel and cable that connects the Controller Card and the Potentiostat Module.
+This slot does not need to be PCI compatible, full length or full height. - Up to 40 watts of power supply capacity for each FAS2.
+This is in addition to the power normally drawn by your computer and its standard peripherals. - One unused disk drive power connector.
+This connector is used to power the PCI4 Controller Card that is an essential component in the FAS2 system.